olouisnard/olmoodle/README.md

 Example images (to be defined)

 ## Installation
-You will generally install in a subpath of your personal main matlab folder (for example /home/albert/matlab), but it can be anywhere.
+You will generally install in a subpath of your personal main matlab folder (for example `/home/albert/matlab`), but it can be anywhere.
 Go to that directory and get the files.
 If you downloaded the code through git, you're ready to carry on.
 If you downloaded a .tgz archive, uncompress it here.

 Now, you must say to matlab where are the olmoodle MATLAB scripts and functions.
-Let's admit you installed in /home/albert/matlab.
+Let's admit you installed in `/home/albert/matlab`.
 - open MATLAB
 - in the MATLAB main window go to the "HOME" tab
 - click on "set path"
-- in the appearing "Set path" window, click on "Add Folder"
+- in the appearing "Set path" window, click on "Add Folder"; travel through your folders and go to `/home/albert/matlab/olmoodle/mfiles` and click "Open".
-- travel through your folders and go to /home/albert/matlab/olmoodle/mfiles and click "Open".
+- reclick on "Add Folder" and also add `/home/albert/matlab/olmoodle/mfiles/utils` and click "Open".
 - in the "Set path" window click "Save"
 You should now have access to the code.
 In the matlab command window, type "`olmoodle_test`".
 If installation is correct, you should have the following answer:
-_OLMOODLE is here ! \n_
+_OLMOODLE is here ! _

 ## Usage
 - Create a void directory somewhere, and there create your Excel file, say "`myquestion.xls`"